vitar/hcf/src/100-theory/120-pyramid.md

 - Matching practices consciously to functions (avoiding “cargo cult” behavior).
 - Teaching and sharing system-level understanding.

+Examples of Level 5 behavior include designing custom meta-frameworks such as **3SF**, where theory is consciously transformed into operational systems.

 *Maslow analogy*: Self-transcendence — going beyond individual optimization to improve the system for others.

 ## Pyramid View – Start & Top